pvdz/zeparser3/tests/testcases/parser/group_or_arrow/group/groupx002farrow_with_trailing_comma/in_non-assigned_group/gen/rest_cant_even_have_an_default/8.md

 `````
 throws: Parser error!
-  The rest argument was not destructible as it must be last and can not have a trailing comma
+  The ... argument must be destructible in an arrow header, found something that was not destructible

 (...a = x,)
          ^------- error